LindaNSIP/usecases/docs/timetable/howto.md

 5. Process in 3^rd^ party application.
 --------------------------------------

-3rd Party App uses the consumed data to produce a timetable.
+The third party app uses the consumed data to produce a timetable.
 The definition and automation of this process is out of scope of HITs.\
 Steps: